waweroh/Twitter-bot/README.md

 - Outside the function, the delete_tweet function is called with a specific tweet_id (1664895447348187137) to demonstrate the usage.
 This will attempt to delete the tweet with the given ID.

 By running this code, you can delete a specific tweet by providing its ID as an argument to the delete_tweet function.
 If the tweet is successfully deleted, a success message will be printed.
 Otherwise, an error message will be printed along with the specific exception message.

+## Other functions.
+Due to twitter deprecating API v1.1 this functions do not contact the Twitter API
+- The retweet_bot function takes two parameters: search_query and num_retweets.
+It uses the Cursor object to search for tweets based on the given search query and retrieves the specified number of tweets.
+It then iterates over the retrieved tweets and attempts to retweet each tweet using the retweet method of the API object.

+- The like_tweets function takes two parameters: search_query (the query string to search for tweets) and num_likes (the number of tweets to like).
+It uses the search_recent_tweets method of the Client instance to search for recent tweets matching the query.
+It then iterates over the retrieved tweets and attempts to like each tweet using the like method

+- The get_liked_tweets function takes in the username and number of likes parameters.
+It then iterates over the userid to retrieve the number of liked tweets requested for.